 The might of an aircraft carrier exists in its ability to move at will about the world’s oceans, projecting power at sea whenever and wherever it is needed.
 At the heart of a carrier’s strength is its aircraft, without which it would be ineffective.
 Her Air Groups provided Hornet’s lethal sting.
 Hornet’s effectiveness and success was dependent on the capabilities of her highly trained pilots and aircrews and the specialized aircraft which operated from her flight deck.

 In World War II, her air groups consisted of a fighter (VF) squadron, a bombing (VB) squadron and a torpedo (VT) squadron.
 During the 1950s as naval warfare technology evolved, so too did the complexity and specialty of carrier-based aircraft.
 Joining the classic fighter and attack aircraft were electronic/early warning, photo-reconnaissance, and anti-submarine warfare aircraft.
 Dual-role aircraft also provided aerial tanking and limited cargo capabilities and helicopters proved essential to carrier operations which included search and rescue missions.

 WWII Combat Record Awards

-USS Hornet (CV-12) was awarded seven Battle Stars for Pacific service in World War II:
+USS Hornet (CV-12) was awarded nine Battle Stars for Pacific service in World War II:

 - One Star — Asiatic-Pacific Raids